Tierion Tops 24 Hour Trading Volume of $48,568.00 (TNT)

-Tierion (CURRENCY:TNT) traded 13.6% lower against the U.S. dollar during the 1 day period ending at 7:00 AM ET on December 11th.
-Tierion has a market cap of $52.14 million and $48,568.00 worth of Tierion was traded on exchanges in the last 24 hours.
-One Tierion coin can currently be bought for $0.12 or 0.00000245 BTC on major exchanges.
-During the last week, Tierion has traded 13.7% lower against the U.S. dollar.
+Tierion (CURRENCY:TNT) traded down 13.6% against the dollar during the 24-hour period ending at 7:00 AM E.T. on December 18th.
+Over the last seven days, Tierion has traded down 13.7% against the dollar.
+One Tierion coin can currently be bought for $0.12 or 0.00000245 BTC on popular cryptocurrency exchanges.
+Tierion has a market cap of $52.14 million and approximately $48,568.00 worth of Tierion was traded on exchanges in the last day.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.